nikita-volkov/syntactic-class/README.md

 ## The Solution

-**syntactic-class** defines a typeclass that ties each type to its *canonical* textual representation.
-It is:
+**syntactic-class** defines a typeclass that ties each type to its *canonical* textual representation, providing a uniform solution:

+- **For types with a single representation:**
+  It directly delivers the canonical format.

+- **For types with multiple representations:**
+  It encourages using newtype wrappers (e.g., a wrapper like `InIso8601` for dates) to distinguish between multiple valid formats.

+**syntactic-class** is:

 - **Lawful and consistent:**
   Formats are determined solely by the type, without the encumbrance of Haskell expression encoding.